John-Ling/Python-Challenges-Archive/README.md

-A backup of quick python challenges I did in a day to achieve the "game leader" rank in my school.
+A backup of quick python challenges I did in a lesson to achieve the "game leader" rank in my school.
 What "game leader" entails is still unknown to me to this day.